-• String getProceduresList(String factoryID, boolean zip)
+String/XML getProceduresList(String factoryID)

 It retrieves from the database all the procedures' information stored in a DFM instance based on the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the complete list of the factory's procedures.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID and zip are URL parameters.
+The factoryID is URL parameter.

-• String getProcedureByID (String factoryID, String procedureID, boolean zip)
+String/XML getProcedureByID (String factoryID, String procedureID)

 It retrieves from the database the information of a specific procedure related to a DFM instance, based on its ID and the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding procedure's information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID, procedureID and zip are URL parameters.
+The factoryID and procedureID are URL parameters.

-• String deleteProceduresList (String factoryID)
+String/XML deleteProceduresList (String factoryID)